 Wednesday, June 20, 2007

-The Lord of the Rings: The Two Towers; fantasy, USA / New Zealand, 2002; D: Peter Jackson, S: Elijah Wood, Sean Astin, Viggo Mortensen, Ian Holm, Orlando Bloom, Ian McKellen, Christopher Lee, Hugo Weaving, John Rhys-Davies, Liv Tyler, Cate Blanchett
+The Lord of the Rings: The Two Towers; fantasy, USA / New Zealand, 2002; D: Peter Jackson, S: Elijah Wood, Sean Astin, Viggo Mortensen, Orlando Bloom, Ian McKellen, Christopher Lee, Hugo Weaving, John Rhys-Davies, Liv Tyler, Cate Blanchett

 Frodo and Sam are still on their way to Mordo to destroy the ring, when they meet it's former owner, the bizarre creature Gollum.
 Gollum agrees to show them the way to Mordo, while they are still persecuted by Sauron's henchmen.
 Meanwhile, Legolas, Aragorn and Gimil are running away from the army of Orcs that is also prosecuting them from great distance.
 Hobbits Merry an Pippin manage to escape and hide in the magical forest, while the trio lands in Isengard, where the king, Theoden, is slowly getting under Sauron's influence.
 But Gandalf, who resurrected from the dead, manages to free the king from the spell and pursue him to defend his country from Sauron's army.
 Te fortress Helm's Deep gets under heavy siege, but the people manage to prevail.